bioinformaticsdotca/EPI_2023/module4.md

 # Introduction to WGBS and Analysis

-*by Guillaume Bourque, PhD, Jose Hector Galvez and Mareike Janiak*
+*by Guillaume Bourque, PhD, Jose Hector Galvez and Mareike Janiak, PhD*

 ## Contents: